swayoleg/mvcr-trvaly-pobyt-lang-exam-online-prihlaska-notify/README.md

 In the nnnnnnnn place you will get your *chat Id* for config.

-So send config like this:
+So set config like this:

 ```php
 $configExample = [